 - Congruence (the counsellor being a genuine person)

-- Unconditional Positive Regard (the counsellor being non-judgemental)
+- Unconditional positive regard (the counsellor being non-judgemental)

-Carl Rogers believed that all individuals had the power to live to their own organismic valuing process.
+Carl Rogers believed that all individuals have the power to live to their own organismic valuing process.

 This basically means trusting your own judgement and living your life in line with your own values, rather than with the values of others.